-ITDT-SE version 9.4 or later is required for your operating system.
+ITDT-SE 9.4 or later is required for your operating system.

-Run the ITDT commands directly from the command line and include the path to the ITDT folder (if running from outside of the ITDT folder).
+Run the ITDT commands directly from the CLI and include the path to the ITDT folder (if running from outside of the ITDT folder).

 Command format

 The ITDT commands feature the format that is shown in the following examples: